The definition of an affirmation is:

 Ugh it’s just not fair that everything should fall on me, and on top of that- I gotta be HAPPY?

-Please don’t read into this like you gotta be gall dang Mary Poppin’s the whole day.
+Please don’t read into this like you gotta be gall dang Mary Poppin’s the whole day, every day.
 Nah, you gotta be able to go through some shitty stuff too.

 The important thing is to feel whatever you need to- and then try to get out of it.